 What is social psychology?

-From the moment we’re born our world is made up of other people – parents, siblings, relatives and later friends, colleagues and so on.
-The constant presence of others helps shape our attitudes and our place within the social order.
+Humans are social beings and our social relationships are extremely important to us.
+From the moment we’re born, our world is made up of other people – parents, siblings, relatives and later friends, colleagues and neighbours.
+The constant presence of others in our lives helps shape our attitudes and place within the social order.

 A brief history of social psychology